--Milestone Watch: Sidney Crosby can surpass Jari Kurri for 7th place in most NHL playoff assists with another one tonight after tying him in Game 3.
-If he gets 2 assists he can tie Doug Gilmore for 6th place tonight and if he gets 3 assists he can leapfrog Gilmore and tie Nicklas Lidstrom for 5th place.
-If he gets 4 assists in one night, which can happen with him, he jump everyone all at once and take sole 5th place.
+-Milestone Watch: Sidney Crosby can surpass Jari Kurri for 7th place in most NHL playoff assists with one more tonight after tying him in Game 3.
+If he gets 2 assists he can tie Doug Gilmore for 6th place and if he gets 3 assists he can leapfrog Gilmore and tie Nicklas Lidstrom for 5th place.
+If he gets 4 assists in one night, which can happen with him, he jumps everyone all at once and takes 5th place.

 -Milestone Achievement & Watch: With the win on Saturday Mike Sullivan is now tied for most playoff wins by a Pens coach with Dan Bylsma at 43.
-He can take the superlative for himself alone tonight with a victory, putting him with 44 "W"s in the playoffs behind the Pens' bench.
+He can take the superlative for himself alone tonight with a victory, which would give him 44 "W"s in the playoffs behind the Pens' bench.

--Rakell, on the other hand, also skated this morning but is still no contact.
-Since he’s trying to return from a concussion there’s likely a few more games at least for that he will have to remain out as he still hasn't progressed to full contact practice.
+-Rakell, on the other hand, also skated this morning but is still not cleared for contact.
+Since he’s trying to return from a concussion it will likely be a few more games at least that he has to sit out as he still hasn't progressed to full practice.

--No update on Brian Dumoulin by the Pens and he did not skate today.
+-No update was given on Brian Dumoulin by the Pens and he did not skate today.

--Keep an eye on the Rangers' formation as the game begins tonight Gallant suggested they might attempt an 11 forward, 7 defenseman line-up.
-That is definitely an interesting choice considering of all the action in Game 3 one of the most noticeable deficits was New York's offensive stars- Mika Zibanejad, Chris Krieder, Ryan Strome, Alexis Lafrienere, Filip Chytil all were very quiet.
-Taking one of the forwards away doesn't seem like an appropriate remedy to forward problems.
+-Keep an eye on the Rangers' formation as the game begins tonight as Coach Gallant suggested they might attempt an 11-forward, 7-defenseman lineup.
+That's an interesting choice considering during all the action in Game 3 one of the most noticeable deficits was from New York's offensive stars.
+Mika Zibanejad, Chris Krieder, Ryan Strome, Alexis Lafrienere, and Filip Chytil all were very quiet.
+Taking one of the forwards away doesn't seem like an appropriate remedy to a lack of offense.

 [Info For Fans Attending]

 -It’s a beautiful day for a game and for heading down to the big screen.
-Sun should be shining but a light jacket or hoodie may be needed after sunset.
+The sun should be shining but a light jacket or hoodie may be needed after sunset.
 Remember the screen is in the lot on the former Igloo site across from PPG on Centre Avenue.